How can a single compound have such a profound impact on so many aspects of our health? Can it really do all of these things?

 (Example lab test for an isolate-based extract — notice how only CBD appears on the test)

-There is also a third type of CBD extract not commonly discussed — called controlled spectrum extracts.
-Some companies are calling this “broad spectrum” extracts.
+There is also a third type of CBD extract not commonly discussed — called broad spectrum extracts.
+Some companies are calling this “controlled spectrum” extracts.

 They’re made by first separating the cannabinoids and terpenes into their individual components before recombining them in specific ratios.
 They mimic a full-spectrum extract but aren’t nearly as diverse.

 These extracts will look a lot like a full-spectrum extract on a lab test but are synthetically formulated from various isolates (CBD isolate, CBC isolate, CBG isolate, etc.).